-I have always lived in and around the Tulsa area, and currently live with my wife and three cats.
+I have always lived in and around the Tulsa area, and currently live with my wife and two cats.
 I spend most of my time hanging out with my family or playing games.
 I also enjoy scary movies, anime, and good food.

 I work with our kids because I love seeing students grow and discover their self worth.
 They can accomplish so much if they set their mind to it, and being at TSAS I get to continue to watch their process into high school!